terwer/siyuan-plugin-importer/README.md

 - The pandoc footnote cannot be jumped, temporarily remove it to keep the title clean

+- Fix the abnormal display problem of the top svg in some scenes

 **v1.3.0 major update**

 - Support image import